Ethereum course currently over $ 3,000 – bargain hunters on the go

 Ethereum is falling to $ 2,800 – its lowest level in 1.5 months

 The prices for Ether and Co continued to fall in the night from Monday to Tuesday.
-The most important digital currency by market size fell in the wake of concerns about a potential loan default of the real estate company Evergrande at around 40,000 dollars to its lowest level in 1.5 months.
+The most important digital currency by market size fell to its lowest level in 1.5 months at around $ 40,000 amid concerns about a potential loan default by real estate company Evergrande.
 The second most important currency, ether, temporarily fell to around $ 2,800 per unit.

 The uncertainty continues to be written on investors’ faces.
 The possible bankruptcy of “Evergrande” continues to cause great unrest.
 It is the fear of a “Lehman 2.0” and the associated shock waves for the financial markets that are unsettling investors.
 The first forerunners of the shock waves of the financially shaken group infected the crypto sector with great uncertainty.
 Once again, however, there can be no talk of crisis protection.
 Short-term oriented investors in particular, who are driven by pure speculation and the pursuit of profit, can panic at such a moment to sell their holdings.
 A constellation of thin liquidity and larger short positions can lead to losses of this magnitude at such a moment.